 Wellies, bait and fishing net.
 Boxset of Pride and Prejudice – this is where the cast stayed during filming.

-Over-11s only at weekends, and an unfenced river means the garden is not child‑friendly.
-On weekdays, cots (£5) and extra beds (£40) can be provided, and chef will oblige with small portions or dishes ‘with chips’.
+Under-10s can't stay at weekends, and an unfenced river means the garden isn't child‑friendly.
+On weekdays, cots (£15) and extra beds (£50) can be provided, and chef will oblige with small portions or dishes ‘with chips’.

 In the bar, go for the nook on the right‑hand side as you enter.